 Engaging Readers and Maintaining Interest

-To keep everyday readers engaged, we need to know how to capture their attention.
+To engage everyday readers, we need to know how to capture their attention.
+Here’s how:

 1. Captivate: Begin with a captivating introduction.
 Use a compelling question, an interesting fact, or a relatable anecdote to grab readers’ attention from the start.
 This sets the tone and makes them eager to continue reading.